-From a small-town teenager with a drinking problem, cleaning rat cages for a living, to a multi-award winning international journalist reporting to an audience of 300 million people, Hugh has been a frontline witness to our times.
+It has been an extraordinary life.
+From a small-town teenager with a drinking problem, cleaning rat cages for a living, to a multi-award-winning international journalist reporting to an audience of 300 million people, Hugh has been a frontline witness to our times.
 From genocide in Africa to the Indian Ocean tsunami, from wars in Iraq and Afghanistan to slave-buying in Sudan, Hugh has seen the best and worst of human behaviour.
-In Australia, he has covered political dramas, witnessed the Port Arthur Massacre and the Thredbo disaster and broke a major national scandal.
-His work helped force half-a-dozen government inquiries.
+In Australia, he has covered political dramas, witnessed the Port Arthur massacre and the Thredbo disaster and broken a major national scandal.
+His work helped force half a dozen government inquiries.
 His story is entertaining, deeply personal and quietly wise.

 'An impressive career.
 His story is a triumph of substance over style.'
 Sydney Morning Herald

 'Hugh is an icon of Australian journalism' Michael Ware, former Iraq correspondent for TIME and CNN

 a fascinating memoir detailing 40 years spent on the frontline of the world's key events. - DAILY TELEGRAPH

 An impressive career.
 His story is a triumph of substance over style. - SYDNEY MORNING HERALD